 27-year-old male admitted after developing fever and increased white blood cell count during hemodialysis.

-This high risk, immunocompromised patient was initially treated with broad-spectrum antimicrobials.
+This high-risk, immunocompromised patient was initially treated with broad-spectrum antimicrobials.
 When he developed septic shock, micafungin was initiated immediately as candidemia accounts for 3-10% of all septic shock and each hour delay in instituting an active antimicrobial reduces survival in both septic shock and candidemia.
 Ideally, T2Candida would have been collected prior to giving micafungin.
 However, testing after antifungal dosing retains value because T2Candida positivity is significantly less likely to be impacted by treatment than are blood culture results.

 This case highlights how T2Candida can identify candidemia cases that are missed by blood cultures and guide early treatment.
 T2Candida may be particularly useful in targeting antifungal treatment in patients with septic shock and other risk factors for candidemia.

-A 27-year-old male admitted after developing fever and increased white blood cell count during hemodialysis.
+A 27-year-old male was admitted after developing fever and increased white blood cell count during hemodialysis.
 He was given vancomycin at hemodialysis and meropenem upon admission.
-He had a distant history of a double-lung transplant due to cystic fibrosis and a history of tacrolimus induced renal failure as well as line-associated bloodstream infections due to Enterococcus faecalis, coagulase-negative Staphylococcus, Candida glabrata and S. aureus over the preceding two years.
+He had a distant history of a double-lung transplant due to cystic fibrosis and a history of tacrolimus induced renal failure as well as line-associated bloodstream infections due to Enterococcus faecalis, coagulase-negative Staphylococcus, Candida glabrata, and S. aureus over the preceding two years.
 He had been discharged from the hospital 5 days earlier after receiving treatment for Enterobacter cloacae through a peripherally inserted central catheter (PICC).

 Shortly after admission, he developed hypotension and respiratory failure requiring vasopressor therapy and mechanical ventilation.
 Micafungin was initiated within 2 hours, the PICC was discontinued and blood cultures and T2Candida were collected concurrently at 4 hours after the micafungin dose.
 The T2Candida was positive 4.5 hours later for C. albicans/C. tropicalis.